cpaxton/costar_stack/docs/install.md

 rosdep install -y --from-paths ./ --ignore-src --rosdistro $ROS_DISTRO
 ```

+***Important driver note:*** UR modern driver is somewhat unstable.
+We recommend following the advice from this [pull request addressing thread safety](https://github.com/ThomasTimm/ur_modern_driver/pull/101).
+For our tests, we used the [thread safety branch](https://github.com/xqms/ur_modern_driver/tree/thread_safety) from Max Schwarz.
+This has not been tested on a wide variety of Universal Robot platforms, and still has its issues.

 ## Step 2.
 Build catkin workspace

 Change directory into catkin workspace folder and run: